tothantonio/pathfinding-visualizer/README.md

 Uses `useState` to manage the state and `createContext` to create the context.

 `useTile.tsx` is a custom hook to acces the TileContext.

+`SpeedContext.tsx` manages state for the speed of the pathfinding visualization.
+Uses `useState` to manage state and `createContext` to create the context.

+`useSpeed.tsx` is a custom hook to acces the `SpeedContext`.